The most interesting facts about Haiti, from the world’s first black-led republic to the birth of a unique religion and the origin of zombies.

 7. The Saint-Domingue colony would become France’s most prosperous New World territory.
 Thousands of slaves were transported there from Africa to work on the sugar, coffee, cacao, indigo and cotton plantations.

-10. Haiti is the poorest country in the western world when measured by GDP per capita based on purchasing power parity (PPP).
-It is also the poorest country in the Americas.
+9. Haiti is the poorest country in the western world when measured by GDP per capita based on purchasing power parity (PPP).
+It is also the poorest country in Latin America and the Carribean.
+Haiti had a GDP per capita of $1694.1 in 2023.

 11. Voodooism – or Haitian Vodou – was developed in Haiti during the 17th and 18th centuries.
 The official religion is based on ancestral spirits and patron saints.
 There is a common adage that says Haitians are “70% Catholic, 30% Protestant, and 100% Vodou”.

-18. The most common phrase in Haiti is “pa gen pwoblem,” which it translates to “no have problem.”
+18. The most common phrase in Haitian creole is “pa gen pwoblem,” which it translates to “no have problem.”
 Haitians use it in a range of contexts which include replying to a thank-you, affirming well-being or even to fill an awkward silence.

 19. The flag of Haiti is horizontally striped blue and red.
 Initially, the Haitian flag was inspired by the French Tricolor flag.
 However, the white stripe was quickly removed with the new blue and red representing the union of blacks and mulattoes (people of mixed white and black heritage).

-22. Haiti has one UNESCO World Heritage site, the Citadelle and Sans Souci.
+22. Haiti has one UNESCO World Heritage site, the National History Park-Citadel Sans Souci Ramiers.
 The monuments date from the beginning of the 19th century when Haiti declared its independence.

 23. The Citadelle is the largest fortress in the Western Hemisphere.

-24. During the 17th century, the rocky island of Tortuga in Haiti was a pirate stronghold for those that preyed on Spanish treasure ships in the Caribbean.
+24. During the 17th century, the rocky island of Tortuga in Haiti was a pirate stronghold for those who preyed on Spanish treasure ships in the Caribbean.